sharmaarav1710/Localized-Wildlife-Edge-AI-Classifier/README.md

 Localized Wildlife & Agricultural Edge-AI Classifier

 Project Overview

-This project takes the challenge of monitoring invasive species and agricultural diseases in resource constrained environments.
-By bridging the gap between deep learning and edge hardware, this website enables offline, real-time classification for farmers and conservationists.
+This project addresses the problem of tracking and identifying the invasive species and the agricultural diseases in limited resources scenarios.
+Through connecting deep learning to edge devices, this site allows offline and real-time classification for farmers and conservationists.

-The project is built on an end-to-end pipeline:
+The project utilizes a complete pipeline framework:

-Automated scraping of research grade imagery from iNaturalist to build localized datasets.
+Automatic web scraping of scientific-grade images from iNaturalist for localized dataset creation.

-Implementation of INT8 dynamic quantization, reducing storage requirements and optimizing CPU latency.
+Utilizes INT8 dynamic quantization that saves storage space and decreases CPU latency.

 [Benchmark Comparison](benchmark_comparison.png)